Oregon Redwoods Trail #1106

-The Oregon Redwoods Trail is an interpretive trail located along Peavine Ridge in the Winchuck River drainage, and provides a unique barrier-free day-use hiking/wheelchair opportunity through a grove of majestic old-growth redwood trees.
+The Oregon Redwoods Trail is an interpretive trail located along Peavine Ridge in the Winchuck River drainage, and provides a unique barrier-free, day-use hiking/wheelchair opportunity through a grove of majestic old-growth redwood trees.
 (The trail is barrier-free owing to having a wide travel-way, acceptable grades and crushed aggregate tread surfacing.)

-The trail is an out-and-back design with a short loop at the far end, where a picnic stop is provided.
+The trail is an out-and-back hike, with a short loop at the far end, where a picnic stop is provided.
 A short wooden deck provides access to the inside of a hollowed redwood tree.